If you’ve implemented the two prior habits you can now start leaning into making sure that your team continues to form good habits.

 Make a habit of spending a little time with your team on a monthly basis to discuss any pressing or relevant cybersecurity threats the business is faced with.
 That’s right, I’m asking you to start doing routine cybersecurity briefs with your team.
 They’re not all that bad.
 Remember, all meetings are better with snacks.
 We like popcorn.

-You’ll free up a lot of mental energy to focus on other business challenges when you’re not worried about cybersecurity threats.
+You’ll free up a lot of mental energy to focus on other business challenges when you’re not worried about cybersecurity.

 “Never let the future disturb you.
 You will meet it, if you have to, with the same weapons of reason which today arm you against the present.”― Marcus Aurelius, Meditations

-If you feel like you don’t have the time to do these meetings, a lot of business antivirus companies now provide Security Awareness training.
-This includes a rotation of short videos content, written content, and/or quizzes that you can send your users periodically at an interval you identify.
-The topics range from phishing to ransomware to identifying and escalating breaches, and you can track their progress to see if they’re engaging with the material.
+If you feel like you don’t have the time to do these meetings many companies now provide Security Awareness training.
+This includes a rotation of short video content, written content, and/or quizzes that you can send your users.
+The topics range from phishing to ransomware to identifying and escalating breaches.
+You can also track their progress to see if they’re engaging with the material.

 Many of these systems allow you to simulate email phishing attacks and catch users with bad habits.
-This isn’t designed to get anyone in trouble, it’s designed to identify users who need better habits, and email them relevant training material.
-This all happens routinely and in the background while you focus on running your business.
+This isn’t designed to get anyone in trouble.
+It’s designed to identify users who need better habits and email them relevant training material.
+It all happens routinely and in the background while you focus on running your business.

-We like the Webroot’s Security Awareness program.
-It’s very inclusive, the content is easy to absorb, and it has a light look and feel to it, which will help keep your users engaged.
+We like the Ironscales‘ Security Awareness program.
+It’s very inclusive, the content is easy to absorb.
+I like that it has a light look and feel to it, which will help keep your users engaged.

-Remember, small changes to the way your business approaches cybersecurity will produce big results, and cybersecurity is all about good habits.
-It takes time to develop good habits, so be patient with yourself and your team.
+Remember, small changes to the way your business approaches cybersecurity will produce big results.
+Cybersecurity is all about good habits.
+Remember that it takes time to develop good habits.
+So be patient with yourself and your team.